I think you are going to LOVE today’s DIY gemstone soap tutorial! It’s easy to make, looks gorgeous, and it’s something that can be used and enjoyed.

 A note on these soap making supplies supplies:

 Glycerine soap bases: In total I ordered 7 lbs of glycerine, which yielded two huge silicone molds worth of soap.
-I linked to the exact glycerine bases I used because they are really nice.
-I chose organic glycerine and was really happy with how this particular soap base lathers.
-The clear looks so gem-like, so I ordered even more of it.
+Unfortunately, the exact glycerine I purchased is no longer available, so I have linked to some other options in my supply list.
 If you’re only going to order one (the opaque or the clear), get the clear.

 Look at the pretty shimmer on these bars of DIY gemstone soap: